 Children who had whooping cough during childhood, had a 1.5-2 times lower risk of developing some types of leukemia.Childhood infectious diseases and risk of leukaemia in an adult population.
 2013, Parodi, Int J Cancer

-Measles is associated with a reduced risk of chronic lymphocytic leukemia by 47%.
-The more childhood diseases (mumps, chickenpox, whooping cough, etc.), the lower the risk of lymphocytic leukemia.
-One-two children's illnesses reduced it by 16%, and three and more diseases - by 53%.Childhood leukemia and infectious diseases in the first year of life: a register-based case-control study.
+Measles is associated with a 47% reduced risk of chronic lymphocytic leukemia.
+The risk of lymphocytic leukemia is inversely associated with amount of childhood diseases (mumps, chickenpox, whooping cough, etc.).
+One or two childhood diseases reduced the risk by 16%, three or more diseases - by 53%.Childhood leukemia and infectious diseases in the first year of life: a register-based case-control study.
 1986, van Steensel-Moll, Am J Epidemiol

-Colds, temperature and childhood infections are associated with a decrease in the risk of leukemia.
+Colds, fever and childhood infectious diseases are inversely associated with risk of leukemia.

 Исследование 568 тысяч детей в Тайване. У детей, зараженных энтеровирусами, риск заболеть лейкемией был на 56% ниже.